 Lumens are a unit of measurement for the total amount of visible light emitted by a light source, such as a bulb or projector.
 This measurement is essential for determining the brightness of a light source and how it will appear to the human eye.
 It’s important to understand that:

-• Lumen measurement is universal, meaning it applies to all light-emitting objects, not just projectors.
+- Lumen measurement applies to everything that produces light, not just projectors.

 For more detailed information, be sure to take a look at our related post on projector lumens.